Multiracial people: Mixed-blood

+Oceania

 Fiji

 Fiji has long been a multi-ethnic country, with a vast majority of people being mixed race even if they do not self-identify in that manner.
 The indigenous Fijians are of mixed Melanesian and Polynesian ancestry, resulting from years of migration of islanders from various places mixing with each other.
 Fiji Islanders from the Lau group have intermarried with Tongans and other Polynesians over the years.
 The overwhelming majority of the rest of the indigenous Fijians, though, can be genetically traced to having mixed Polynesian/Melanesian ancestry.

 The Indo-Fijian population is also a hodge-podge of South Asian immigrants (called Girmits in Fiji), who came as indentured labourers beginning in 1879.
 While a few of these labourers managed to bring wives, many of them either took or were given wives once they arrived in Fiji.
 The Girmits, who are classified as simply "Indians" to this day, came from many parts of the Indian subcontinent of present-day India, Pakistan and to a lesser degree Bangladesh and Myanmar.
 It is easy to recognize the Indian mixtures present in Fiji and see obvious traces of Southern and Northern Indians and other groups who have been categorised together.
 More of this phenomenon would have likely happened if the religious groups represented (primarily Hindu, Muslim and Sikh) had not resisted to some degree marriage between religious groups, which tended to be from more similar parts of the Indian subcontinent.

 Over the years, particularly in the sugar cane-growing regions of Western Viti Levu and parts of Vanua Levu, Indo-Fijians and Indigenous Fijians have mixed.
 Others have Chinese/Fijian ancestry, Indo-Fijian/Samoan or Rotuman ancestry and European/Fijian ancestry (often called "part Fijians").
 The latter are often descendants of shipwrecked sailors and settlers who came during the colonial period.
 Migration from a dozen or more different Pacific countries (Tuvalu, Solomon Islands, Vanuatu, Samoa and Wallis and Futuna being the most prevalent) have added to the various ethnicities and intermarriages.

 New Zealand

+Willie Apiata, the first and currently only recipient of Victoria Cross for New Zealand, is the son of European and Māori New Zealanders.

 Ethnic intermarriage has historically been viewed with tolerance in New Zealand.
 According to a 2006 study, Māori have on average roughly 43% European ancestry, and rates are rising.
 However, the notion of being "mixed-race" has always been uncommon.
 An informal one-drop rule is often used for Māori; most Māori believe any degree of Māori ancestry is enough to identify as Māori.